-An escrow is a financial arrangement where RE/MAX Signature Service’s third party holds and regulates payment of the funds required for two parties involved in a real estate transaction.
+An escrow is a financial arrangement where RE/MAXSS’s third party holds and regulates payment of the funds required for two parties involved in a real estate transaction.
 It helps make transactions more secure by keeping the payment in a secure escrow account, which is only released when all of the terms of an agreement are met as overseen by our escrow company.

 How Does Escrow Work?